kubahirsch/polski-tiktok-quora/README.md

 1. Web gui works
 2. Bot scrapes answers and question from a post
 3. Then you can choose what you want to include
-4. bot creates a audio file
+4. bot creates an audio file

 ## Requirements
 python